marcomb/marcomb.github.io/aiacompliancy.md

 > An Italian Public Administration **cannot legally use any AI system** unless it is contractually governed, EU-hosted, DPIA-approved, cybersecurity-certified, and procured under public law.
 > “Trying tools informally” is a **regulatory violation**.

-If you want, I can map this to:

-* municipalities,
-* healthcare,
-* justice sector,
-* or schools.

 Below is the **exact meaning and operational structure** of **“EU-approved GPAI via a controlled environment”** for Public Administrations.

-No abstractions.

 ---